 The Wielermuseum Roeselare is housed in a former church, just outside the entrance is this plaque that reads Cycling is Religion – in several languages.

-There is two aisle on each side of the altar with memorable from giants in the cycling world.
+There are two aisles on each side of the altar with memorable from giants in the cycling world.
 Such as the Eddy Merckx display too

 As I could not leave my bags outside on the bike unattended, I was allowed to bring my bike inside.
-How cool was that, my bike being inside the bike museum.
+How cool was that my bike is inside the bike museum.